 |Suburban Office Class B||8,083,164||0||34,000||-44,217||-43,397||16.8%||0|

 Source: CB Richard Ellis

-Calgary offers 127 million square feet of industrial space, generally located in the South East and North East quadrants of the city.
+Calgary offers 131 million square feet of industrial space, generally located in the South East and North East quadrants of the city.
 This inventory is composed mainly of transportation, logistics and manufacturing facilities.
-Approximately 35 per cent of our inventory has been built in the past 10 years, therefore there are significant energy efficiencies and building design and site amenities to accommodate current warehousing standards and transportation equipment needs.
+Approximately 35 per cent of our inventory has been built in the past 10 years; therefore, there are significant energy efficiencies, building design and site amenities to accommodate current warehousing standards and transportation equipment needs.

 |Total inventory (SF)||New Supply for Quarter (SF)||YTD New Supply (SF)||Absorption for Quarter (SF)||YTD Absorption (SF)||Vacancy Rate (SF)||Under Construction (SF)|